openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 * Making sure you have enough nodes to deploy on (or register new nodes as described in the "Undercloud Data Preparation" section above).
-* Updating the plan managed by Tuskar, as described in the “Deployment Planning" section above.
+* Updating the plan managed by Tuskar, as described in the "Deployment Planning" section above.
 * Calling Heat to update the stack which will apply the set of changes to the overcloud.